kosmonautdnb/WatSDL/README.md

 SDL (Simple DirectMedia Layer) original repository:
 https://github.com/libsdl-org/SDL.git

 Not final, just in the making.
 And perhaps very clumsy and cheesy at the moment.
-(It's actually just an attempt to convert Tyrian at the moment.)
+And justly WatcomC++ 11.0 is twice times the slow as DJGPP the heck, too.
+You need a fast setup for this.
+(So it's actually just an attempt to convert Tyrian at the moment.)

 But wait: